djburks/RNA-Seq-Data-Analysis-Pipeline-for-Plants/README.md

 ## Scripts

 Scripts that can format your genecount data into import-friendly tables for DESeq2.
 Instructions for use are provided in the tutorial.
+The STAR2DESEQ.txt and Salmon2DESEQ.txt files need to be updated to reflect your own local file organization.
+The first column should contain the file-path for your STAR/Salmon count files.
+The second column should contain the condition and a single-digit for the replicate number.
+For simplicity, please avoid using spaces in your file paths and condition titles.

 ## Formatted Count Data